-No matter the reason, if you’re looking for something that tastes sweet and looks great, this list of 17 of the most popular crimson cocktails is the one for you.
+If you’re looking for something that tastes sweet and looks great, this list of 17 of the most popular red cocktails is the one for you.

 Anyone who grew up watching Sex and the City – and many people who didn’t – knows about the Cosmo.